 Intensive residency study is defined as independent study, with the faculty advisor serving as study supervisor.
 The goals, resources, and anticipated outcomes for the study are detailed in the study plan.
 Goddard studies are planned one semester at a time, within the framework of an evolving long-range plan.
 The faculty advisor must approve the semester’s study plan in the Student Information System.
 Study plans may be amended, with the approval of the advisor.
 Completion of the work laid out in the semester study plan is one basic criterion for advancement and awarding of credit.

 Registration, Records, And Transcripts

-Students academic records (which are maintained by the Office of the Registrar and available to students via the Student Information System) document their Goddard history: admission papers, transcripts of high school and college study prior to entering Goddard, student and faculty evaluations for each semester of Goddard study, and copies of correspondence with, or about, the student.
+Students academic records (which are maintained by the Registrar’s Office and available to students via the Student Information System) document their Goddard history: admission papers, transcripts of high school and college study prior to entering Goddard, student and faculty evaluations for each semester of Goddard study, and copies of correspondence with, or about, the student.
 In accordance with the law, students’ college records are open only to them, college officials, those who are granted permission by student to access them, and a few others, for example, U.S. Department of Education representatives, as the law requires.
 Transcripts are released only when accounts are paid in full.

 A semester begins with required attendance at the program-specific eight-day residency that begins each semester.
 A student who misses a residency without permission is withdrawn and must reapply to continue studies the following semester.
 Following a student’s final semester of enrollment, graduates are also required to attend a three-day commencement residency.